Resources for Imperial Apartments residents

 Some flats are on a standard tariff and some are on Economy 7.

-Economy 7 is an electricity tariff in which the cost of the electricity you use is different, depending on the time of day.
+Economy 7 is a type of electricity tariff in which the cost of the electricity you use differs depending on the time of day.
 The hours of cheap electricity (off-peak) are normally from midnight until 7am in winter, and from 1am to 8am in summer, though this can vary between suppliers.

 If you are on an Economy 7 tariff, you should be charging your storage heater and heating your water (if you have a hot water cylinder) during the off-peak times.
 This will help you save money on your energy bills.